Alef-Burzmali/netbox-data-flows/README.md

 ## Configuration

 There is no `PLUGIN_CONFIG` configuration for this plugin.
-However, several other aspects can be confugured.
+However, several other aspects can be configured.

 ### Nomenclature